jtlabsio/clouddns/README.md

   docker run -d --name clouddns-server -p 8000:8000 -e GO_ENV=example-zone --restart unless-stopped clouddns-server
   ```

+  __note__: If you are running this on a local machine, you may need to adjust the port mapping and environment variable accordingly.

 ### Running Locally with Go

 Step 1.
 Create your configuration: